LoRyder1/LoRyder1.github.io/unit1_projects/resque_sidekiq.md

 Sidekiq uses Redis to store all of its job and operational data.
 By default, Sidekiq tries to connect to Redis at localhost:6379.
 This typically works great during development but needs tuning in production.
 It is important to note that to configure the location of Redis, you must define both the `Sidekiq.configure_server` and `Sidekiq.configure_client` blocks.
 To do this put the following code into `config/initializers/sidekiq.rb`

+**Using an ENV variable**

+You can also set the Redis url using environment variables.
+This makes configuring Sidekiq on Heroku dead simple.

+Set the `REDIS_PROVIDER` env var to the name of the env var containing the Redis server url.
+You may also use the generic REDIS_ULR which may be set to your own private Redis server.